22 Surrogacy Terms To Know – Guide For Surrogates & Parents

-The process by which eggs or oocytes are retrieved from ovaries of an egg donor.
+The process by which eggs or oocytes are retrieved from the ovaries of an egg donor.

-Both the egg donor and surrogate mother may need to do one of two standardized tests.
+Both the egg donor and Surrogate Mother may need to do one of two standardized tests.
 These tests determine mental health disorders.
-Also, the tests ensures that our egg donors and surrogates are ready for the journey in helping others achieve the family of their dreams.
+Also, the tests ensure that our egg donors and surrogates are ready for the journey in helping others achieve the family of their dreams.